Top 5: What Are The Best Power Tools for Woodworking Beginners

 It will even cut easily through 3/4″ plywood.

 The elongated design (18 inches) makes this a well-balanced saw for easy control and maneuvering when making tricky cuts.
+100% one of the Best Power Tools for Woodworking

-The 4 1/2 inch blade is a thinner design that makes for less resistance.
 It ships with a carbide blade for cutting through most materials, and two useful attachments – an edge guide and a vacuum adapter.

 It allows for cuts up to 2″ deep, so it’s perfect for trimming off 2x4s without any worries.
 We know it as one of the best mini circular saws on the market.